 Eating your way through the northern Italian province of Piedmont is one of life’s great pleasures.
 Aperitif, chocolate and coffee have long been a tradition in northern Italy.
-The province of Piedmont produces 36% of Italy’s chocolates, its capital Turin is home of the world-renown Lavazza coffee brand and lingering over coffee in one of the city’s many historic cafes is a way of life.
-To that list, you can add vermouth, which was created in Turin in 1786, and grissini, the pencil-sized bread sticks invented by a local baker for the Duke of Savoy.
+The province of Piedmont produces 36% of Italy’s chocolates, its capital Turin is home of the world-renown Lavazza coffee brand and of all the things to do in Turin, lingering over coffee in one of the city’s many historic cafes is a way of life.
+To that list, you can add vermouth, which was created in Turin in 1786, and grissini, the pencil-sized bread sticks invented by a local baker for the Duke of Savoy and Salone del Gusto.

 At the Lingotto Fiere exhibition centre, which was once the main Fiat factory, I elbow my way through the crowd to taste handmade pasta, prosciutto, sweet honey, chocolates and preserves.

 Halls are packed with producers who ascribe to the Slow Food mantra: good, clean and fair; in other words, good food produced in ways that don’t harm the planet and don’t exploit workers.

 I sniff organic spices and nibble on countless varieties of Italian cheeses, including the pungent and crumbly Castelmagno cheese that Piedmont cheesemakers have been making since the 12th century.

 I discover new varieties of pasta such the multicoloured candy striped Marella pasta made with natural colouring and tajarin, the egg yolk staple of the nearby Langhe province.

 Activities include master classes, cooking workshops, chef demonstrations and panel discussions with Slow Food experts from around the world.

 It’s an event worth marking down on your calendar as it’s definitely a food festival worth visiting.

 A trip around Piedmont offers an appetizing introduction to restaurants and food producers who support good, clean and fair cuisine.